Protect your WordPress sites with CrowdSec

 Now configure the plugin by clicking CrowdSec in the left navigation as shown below.

-Set LAPI URL to the location of your CrowdSec agent.
+Set LAPI URL to the location of your CrowdSec Security Engine.
 Is it installed on the same server, fill it out as shown above.

-For details on how to configure the CrowdSec WordPress bouncer, go to the official documentation or read on.
+For details on how to configure the CrowdSec WordPress remediation component, go to the official documentation or read on.
 Pay special attention to the option ‘Public website only’.
 This must be disabled if you wish to protect wp-admin (which you most likely would want to).

 The "Flex mode" - a bulwark agains false positives